bfintal/Page-Builder-Sandwich-old/readme.txt

 * Security fixes for CWE-200
 * Images now won't make columns wider
 * Fixed video sizes while in the editor
+* Fixed issue where empty paragraph tags were added in the frontend
 * A ton of stability & bug fixes

 = 0.11 =